Neural Mixed Effects for Nonlinear Personalized Predictions: Results and Discussion

 \subsection{NME-MLP Experiments}

-\textbf{Last layer with person-specific parameters:} We first evaluate a variant of NME-MLP with person-specific parameters in only the last layer for a direct comparison with MLP-LME~\cite{xiong2019mixed}.
-NME-MLP performs better than all three baselines (Generic-MLP, Specific-MLP, and MLP-LME) on the six datasets, see the top half of \autoref{tab:overview}.
+\textbf{Last layer with person-specific parameters:} We first evaluate NME-MLP with person-specific parameters in only the last layer for a direct comparison with MLP-LME~\cite{xiong2019mixed}.
+NME-MLP performs numerically equal or better than all three baselines (Generic-MLP, Specific-MLP, and MLP-LME) on the six datasets, see the top half of \autoref{tab:overview}.
 While Specific-MLP incurs a performance drop for the two smaller datasets, i.e., IEMOCAP and MAPS, NME-MLP maintains or improves performance indicating that it is important to have both person-generic and person-specific parameters.
 Unlike current MLP-LME implementations, NME-MLP can also be applied to multiclass classification on the TPOT dataset.
-NME-MLP again performs better than its baselines.
-As indicated by the superscripts in \autoref{tab:overview}, NME performs in many cases significantly better compared to its baselines.
+NME-MLP again performs numerically better than its baselines.
+As indicated by the superscripts in \autoref{tab:overview}, NME performs in many cases statistically significantly better compared to its baselines.

 \textbf{All layers with person-specific parameters:} As illustrated in \autoref{fig:nme}, NME enables person-specific parameters anywhere in a neural network.
 The bottom half of \autoref{tab:overview} summarizes the performance with person-specific parameters everywhere.
-NME-MLP outperforms Specific-MLP and Generic-MLP.
+NME-MLP numerically outperforms Specific-MLP and Generic-MLP.
 Having person-specific parameters everywhere also leads to the best performance across all IEMOCAP experiments suggesting that people in IEMOCAP may have nonlinear person-specific trends.